 - Some older toilet designs from 1960s or earlier may have a protruding bowl horn which might create some clearance issues.

-Fernco has been around for a long time and I know most plumbers I have used in the past (yes, I hire plumbers for jobs that are beyond my DIY skills) all recommend Fernco.
-Fernco is synonymous with rubber products like ProFlex shielded coupling, etc.
+Fernco (manufacturer link) has been around for a long time and I know most plumbers I have used in the past (yes, I hire plumbers for jobs that are beyond my DIY skills) all recommend Fernco.
+Fernco products are made in USA and synonymous with rubber products like ProFlex shielded coupling and wax free toilet seals.

-Fernco’s wax-free toilet seal product is comprised of flexible PVC that uses adhesives and barbed fitting (in lieu of gaskets) to create positive bowl horn and waste pipe seals.
+Fernco’s wax-free toilet seal product (FTS-3, FTS-4, and FTS-4CF) are comprised of flexible PVC that uses adhesives and barbed fitting (in lieu of gaskets) to create positive bowl horn and waste pipe seals.
 These positive seal connections are designed to seal out any fluid or gas leaks in addition to handling head-pressure (when a clog occurs).

 However, there may be some potential issues:

 - Concern #1 – Fernco’s installation instruction stresses that the bowl horn surface needs to be absolutely clean of oil or wax residue that might prevent the adhesive from sticking properly.
 But what about toilet surface imperfections like pits, bumps, or irregular bull horn shape?